Curves orthogonal to a vector field in Euclidean spaces: Abstract

 \section{Abstract}

 A curve is rectifying if it lies on a moving hyperplane orthogonal to its curvature vector.
-In this work, we extend the main result of [B.-Y. Chen, Tamkang J. Math. \textbf{48} (2017) 209--214] to any space dimension: we prove that rectifying curves are geodesics on the hypersurface of higher dimensional cones.
+In this work, we extend the main result of [Chen 2017, Tamkang J. Math. \textbf{48}, 209] to any space dimension: we prove that rectifying curves are geodesics on hypercones.
 We later use this association to characterize rectifying curves that are also slant helices in three-dimensional space as geodesics of circular cones.
 In addition, we consider curves that lie on a moving hyperplane normal to (i) one of the normal vector fields of the Frenet frame and to (ii) a rotation minimizing vector field along the curve.
 The former class is characterized in terms of the constancy of a certain vector field normal to the curve, while the latter contains spherical and plane curves.
-Finally, we establish a formal mapping between rectifying and spherical curves in any dimension.
+Finally, we establish a formal mapping between rectifying curves in an $(m + 2)$-dimensional space and spherical curves in an $(m + 1)$-dimensional space.
+A curve is rectifying if it lies on a moving hyperplane orthogonal to its curvature vector.